 Thank you for considering my request.

 ATTACH Blank motion and declaration for request for continuance

 3. Do this even if you call the other party or the other party's lawyer and you cannot reach agreement about a continuance.
-If the other party's lawyer shows up at the hearing, the other party can try to argue that you should have to pay for their attorney fees for that hearing because you did not try to change the date of the hearing before the hearing.
+If the other party's lawyer shows up at the hearing, the other party can try to argue that you should have to pay their attorney fees for that hearing because you did not try to change the hearing date earlier.